realXtend/doc/arch_article/simple.rst

 among all the participants via a server and a GUI for manipulating components and their attributes.
 This EC model is fairly standard in modern networked games.
-Additionally, Naali introduces Entity Actions, which are a simple form of RPC.
+Additionally, Naali introduces Entity Actions, which are a simple form of remote procedure call (RPC).
 These all will be demonstrated in the two examples later in this article.

 A scene is defined by the entities it has -- there is nothing hardcoded about them.
-This differs essentially from the current Opensimulator usage when using the Second Life (SL) protocol where the model is largely assumed and hardcoded in the applications.
+This differs essentially from the current OpenSimulator usage when using the SL protocol where the model is largely assumed and hardcoded in the applications.
 In that model there always is a certain kind of a terrain, a sky with a sun, and each client connection gets an avatar to which the controls are